Benedictteo05/OSA_notes/Application Security/Assignment 2 Report.md

 	- Whether it is not a success or if the score is below 0.5 (varies from 0.0 to 1.0).

 ## Proper Error handling
-- Create an error page, `Error.cshtml`
+- Create an error page `404.cshtml`, under a folder `errors`.
 - In `program.cs`, use `app.UseStatusCodePagesWithRedirects("/errors/{0}");`

+### Software Testing
+- Making use of GitHub's internal tool, under security to enable